African Americans in Alabama: Population

-Black slaves arrived in present day Alabama during the late 18th and early 19th century in the Mississippi Territory.
+Black slaves arrived in present-day Alabama during the late 18th and early 19th century in the Mississippi Territory.
 At the time of the 1800 Census there were 517 black people in the Alabama portion of the Mississippi Territory, with 494 slaves and 23 free blacks.
 By the time of the 1810 Census the population of black people had risen to 2,624, with 2,565 slaves and 59 free blacks.

 In 1817, the Alabama Territory was formed from the Mississippi Territory and was later admitted as a state in 1819.
 The 1820 Census showed that the population of black people had increased by 1,517.8% to 42,450, with 41,879 slaves and 571 free blacks.

 In 1808, the importation of slaves was banned, but the external importation of slaves would continue with the last slave ship, Clotilda, bringing slaves into Alabama in 1860.
 The last three survivors of the Atlantic slave trade, Cudjoe Lewis, Redoshi, and Matilda McCrear, were all brought to Alabama.

 Politics

 Appointed and elected officials

 In 1870, Benjamin S. Turner, who was born a slave on March 17, 1825, in Weldon, North Carolina, was elected as Alabama's first black member of the United States House of Representatives.
 Turner would serve until 1873, as he lost reelection in 1872 due to the black vote being split between himself and independent candidate Philip Joseph allowing Democratic nominee Frederick George Bromberg to win.

 In 1870, Jeremiah Haralson, who was born a slave on April 1, 1846, in Columbus, Georgia, was elected as the first black member of the Alabama House of Representatives.
 In 1868, Benjamin F. Royal was elected as the first black member of the Alabama Senate.
 In 1970, Fred Gray and Thomas Reed became the first black people elected to the Alabama House of Representatives since the end of Reconstruction.
 In 1992, Sundra Escott-Russell was elected as the first black female member of the Alabama Senate.

-In 1947, Oscar Adams established the first black law firm in Birmingham, Alabama, and was later appointed as the first black Justice on the Supreme Court of Alabama.
+In 1947, Oscar W. Adams Jr. established the first black law firm in Birmingham, Alabama, and was later appointed as the first black justice on the Supreme Court of Alabama.
 U. W. Clemon, who had aided in the Civil rights movement through lawsuit against discriminatory work practices, was appointed as the first black federal judge in Alabama in 1980.

+Adams was appointed to the court by Governor Fob James in 1980, and won election in 1982, making him the first black person to win a statewide office in Alabama.

 Andrew Hayden, who was elected as the mayor of Uniontown, Alabama, was the first black person to defeat an incumbent white mayor in Alabama.
 Richard Arrington Jr., who had served on the Birmingham, Alabama city council from 1971 to 1979, was elected as the city's first black mayor in 1979, and took office in 1980.
 Steven Reed served as the first black probate judge in Montgomery County, Alabama, and was elected as Montgomery, Alabama's first black mayor in 2019.